Function Tools

 - Returns structured JSON output

-- Includes class name and Java modifiers
+- Includes the fully qualified class name

-- Includes superclass and implemented interfaces
+- Includes implemented interfaces

-- Includes non-private declared fields
+- Includes declared non-private fields

 - Includes declared constructors

-- Includes non-private declared methods
+- Includes declared non-private methods

 - Includes declared annotations